-We're making it easier to include healthy active transport options, like cycling and walking, on your journey.
+We're making it easier to include healthy active transport options, like bike-riding, scooting and walking, on your journey.

 Active transport benefits

 - Health: It's a convenient and practical way to incorporate regular exercise into your day.

 - Environment: Bike-riding, scooting or walking to your stop or station helps to reduce your carbon footprint.

 - Economic: The cost of buying and maintaining a bicycle is around 1% of the cost of buying and maintaining a car.

 - Social: It provides an opportunity to socialise with people in your local community.

 - Transport: Bike-riding provides customers with economical and efficient access to public transport services.
 On average, 10 times more households are within riding distance of public transport than they are within walking distance.

 There are a number of rules around travelling with bikes and scooters on our network, depending upon which type of public transport you are using.